ybgskr12/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## What did the scarf say to the hat?
+You go on ahead, I am going to hang around a bit longer.